calblueprint/constitution/Current_Bylaws.md

 1. At the end of each semester, any member may choose to be in a complementary role for Blueprint.
 This includes working under The President, Internal Vice President, VP of Projects, or VP of Technology in a new role with objectives planned out by The Executive Committee member and the general member.
 2. Complementary role members will present their work at general meetings like any other team.

+## III.
+Temporary Adoption of Co-Presidency for Fall 2020

+### 1. Election

+1. Due to the outstanding circumstances of Fall 2020, the Executive Committee will allow the election of Co-Presidents for Fall 2020 to navigate the uncharted territory that this situation presents and help better serve Fall 2020's Executive Commmittee and the general membership.

+2. If the co-presidency is uncontested and receives a majority vote of no-confidence, one of the co-presidents may opt to re-run as a solo candidate.

+### 2. The Role

+1. This will be a temporary change for the semester of Fall 2020 but will also allow the possibility and framework for an amendment if the club sees fit going forward.

+2. The duties of president are to be shared by both Co-Presidents as they see fit.